dustinpfister/blog_posts/_posts/lodash.md

 layout: post
 categories: lodash
 id: 382
-updated: 2019-08-01 09:10:50
+updated: 2019-11-04 13:49:13
-version: 1.18
+version: 1.19
 ---

 [Lodash](https://en.wikipedia.org/wiki/Lodash) is a JavaScript library that provides over some hundred modular utility functions to help work with arrays, functions, and objects in general.
-Many of the methods are [functional](https://en.wikipedia.org/wiki/Functional_programming) in nature conforming to rules that are constant with the concept of a [pure function](https://en.wikipedia.org/wiki/Pure_function).
+Many of the methods are in line with the concepts of [functional programming](https://en.wikipedia.org/wiki/Functional_programming) such as conforming to rules that are constant with the concept of a [pure function](https://en.wikipedia.org/wiki/Pure_function).
 It is true that many of the functions in lodash, and underscore the older library from which it was forked, are now part of core javaScript itself.
-However many of the functions in lodash to work a little differently, and there is still some people out there using older browsers.
-In addition many of the utility methods are still not part of core javaScript at all, so it is not necessarily a dead library.
+However many of the functions in lodash to work a little differently, and there is still some people out there using older browsers that do not support all of these native methods.
+In addition many of the utility methods are still not part of core javaScript at all, so it is not necessarily a dead library, and there is still a desire to abstract and wrap away many native methods.

 <!-- more -->